thrasher-corp/gocryptotrader/exchanges/newexchange.md

 go run exchange_template.go -name Bitmex -ws -rest
 ```

-+ 2) add exchange struct to config_example.json, configtest.json (in testdata) & to the main config
++ 2) add exchange struct to config_example.json, configtest.json (in testdata) & to the main config:

+Find out which asset types are supported by the exchange and add them to the pairs struct (spot is enabled by default)

 ###### If main config path is unknown the following function can be used:
 ```go